JonnyG7613/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A Tic-Tac-Toe program

+V 1.2 Have fully functional "smart" AI to play against.
+Also, installed a drop down menu that will allow the player to select between a random AI, a smart AI, and an AI that is 50% random.

 V 1.1.2 Minor updates.

 V 1.1.1 Updated code to reduce redundancy as well as added comments to clarify code.
 Also removed unnecessary function loadBoard.